tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 </div>
 <br style="clear:both" />

-Recall though, that after multiplying, all the products must be added together.
-To make things easy for you, there is a Python `sum()` function that adds up all the numbers in a list.
+Recall though, that after multiplying, we add-together the products.
+The Python `sum()` function makes things easy for you, adding up all the numbers in a list.
 Replace the existing `set` line as below.

 {% highlight py %}
     #set(x+halfwidth, y, kernel)